China Visa from Dubai: Complete Application Guide 2026

 - Your UAE residence visa must be valid at the time of application

-- Express processing (2–3 business days) is available at the CVASC for an additional fee
+- Express processing (visa ready by the third working day) is available at the CVASC for an additional fee

 - The CVASC cannot make decisions on your application — it forwards documents to the Chinese Embassy for adjudication